lsst/pipelines_lsst_io/install/lsstinstall.rst

     Update rubin-env in an existing environment to the latest build.

+.. option:: -d

+    Add a compatible rubin-env-developer to rubin-env (5.0.0 and later).

 .. option:: -p <CONDA_PATH>

     Specify the path to the conda installation.